Before we add a new casino site to our top 10 best online casinos, the casino has to undergo multiple strict and extensive tests.

 Customer service: at what speed are withdrawals processed?
 What are the payment options?
 Is there a live chat option, and how well does customer service respond to questions or problems?
 Are the terms and conditions clear and fair?

 Promotions: what kind of (welcome) promotions are offered, and how good are the bonus terms and conditions?

 Australian Interactive Gambling Amendment Bill passed

 In March 2016, the Interactive Gambling Amendment Bill 2016 was officially passed by the Australian Senate.
-This bill was aimed at eliminating online gambling activities offered in the country, including online gambling online poker.
+This bill aimed to eliminate online gambling activities offered in the country, including online gambling online poker.